gasparka/thesis/docs/3_conversion.rst

 Python provides some tools that simplify the traversing of source files, like abstract syntax tree (AST) module and lib2to3.
 These tools work by parsing the Python file into a tree structure, that can be then traversed and modified.
-For example the MyHDL conversion is based on this.
-This method works but is quite complex and requires alot of code.
+This method can works but is complex.

 Lately new project has emerged called RedBaron :cite:`redbaron`, that aims to simplify operations with Python source code.
 It features rich tools for searching and modifing the